 Getting Started with Power BI Desktop

-- As of now cancel the registration or sign-in window and now you can see a complete Power BI file like this.
+- Cancel the registration or the “sign-in” window and a complete Power BI file opens.

 Power BI Desktop User Interface